 Elementary teacher candidates have the opportunity to observe and learn from students and teachers at Inman Elementary.
 In this K4-3 school, USC Upstate elementary candidates engage in best practices blended with the use of technology to build their toolbox of teaching strategies.
 Our teacher candidates work closely with the Inman classroom teachers to demonstrate professionalism and reflective practice.

-EARLY CHILDHOOD PARTNERSHIP WITH Evening Program TODD ELEM.
+EARLY CHILDHOOD PARTNERSHIP AT E.P.
+TODD ELEM.
 SCHOOL, DISTRICT SEVEN (Dr. Kela Goodman)

 The USC Upstate Early Childhood Program has a partnership with EP Todd Elementary in Spartanburg District Seven.
 EP Todd is a 4K-8 Elementary.
 In Fall 2016, the school participated in a memorandum of understanding as part of the Council for the Accreditation of Educator Preparation process.
 The principal and the clinical instructor discussed preservice student placements, inservice teacher certification requirements, and literacy practices we know to be effective.
 To reciprocate the service of placing our students within 4-6 classrooms each semester, USC Upstate students in the Early Childhood Program serve as volunteers in their family nights.
 In the Spring of 2017, students served at Literacy Night at E.P.Todd Elementary.
 In the Fall of 2016, students served at the Fall Festival at E.P.Todd Elementary.

 USC UPSTATE SCHOOL OF EDUCATION AND THE CENTER FOR INTERNATIONAL STUDIES COLLABORATE TO PROVIDE STUDENT TEACHING OPPORTUNITIES IN GERMANY (Dr. Kela Goodman)